Random and Seed

 # Output: 'platform'

-Probability and Weighted Choice
+Weighted Choice

 You might wish to produce data with a specific likelihood of appearing.